 When you log on to Experian or one of the other credit reference agencies, don’t just look for default errors.
 There could be many other types of errors on your credit file, such as an outstanding CCJ or maybe a credit card you never knew you still had.

 #2: Register to vote

-Your credit file may be linked to someone else’s, possibly an ex-partner.
+Your credit file may be linked to someone else’s, possibly an ex-partner or someone with bad credit.
 If it is and they have a negative credit score, your own credit file will be suffering too.

 You probably split the furniture, but have you split your credit report yet?

 Striking a balance between borrowing and using what you have been given is crucial.
 The technical name for this is your credit utilisation, i.e. how much of your credit are you utilising.
 Try to keep it low and around 30% at any one time.